 Developer

-Unix timestamps appear in logs, APIs, and databases everywhere.
-Here is what they actually mean, why developers use them, and how to convert them to readable dates instantly.
+Unix timestamps appear in APIs, logs and databases everywhere.
+Learn what they mean, why developers prefer them over date strings, common formats you will encounter, and how to convert them instantly.

 ⏱️